mzha/Display.gg/README.md

 `pip3 install appscript`

-Go to [league's developer website](https://developer.riotgames.com/) and sign in with your league account.
+Go to [League of Legends's developer website](https://developer.riotgames.com/) and sign in with your League of Legends account.

 Follow the on-screen instructions until you reach a screen that displays your "Development API Key".
 It will be a line of numbers, letters, and dashes.